 Fourth, far from spurring job creation, mandatory card check and arbitration would inhibit it.
 A study released in March 2009, authored by economist Anne Layne-Farrar, “An Empirical Assessment of the Employee Free Choice Act: The Economic Implications,” concluded: “Passing EFCA would likely increase the U.S. unemployment rate and decrease U.S. job creation substantially.”
 Layne-Farrar projected that a three percentage point increase in union membership attributable to card checks and mandatory arbitration would result the following year in a rise in the unemployment rate of 1 percent and a drop in new jobs of 1.5 million.
 As the Workplace Democracy Act amounts to a carbon copy of EFCA, why would anyone expect the consequences to be that different?

 No committee action yet has been taken.
 And the short-run prospects for passage aren’t good.
 Unions and their backers in Congress failed in 2007 and 2009 to enact this organizing boon; it’s not likely they can pull it off given current Republican majorities in the House and Senate.
 But majorities can dissipate.
 And Hillary Clinton, the Democratic presidential frontrunner, speaks virtually the same language as Bernie Sanders on domestic issues.
 It is inconceivable she would oppose forced card check legislation, especially in the wake of last month’s endorsement of her by the Service Employees International Union.
 Executive action under the current administration can’t be ruled out either.
-President Obama, always impatient with legislative process, may circumvent the will of Congress in a manner not unlike his grant of “temporary” amnesty for up to two million illegal immigrants under cover of Deferred Action for Childhood Arrivals (DACA).
+President Obama, always impatient with legislative process, may circumvent the will of Congress in a manner not unlike his grant of “temporary” amnesty for hundreds of thousands of illegal immigrants under cover of Deferred Action for Childhood Arrivals (DACA).
 Whatever the outcome, the salient fact remains: the Workplace Democracy Act is an attempt by unions to gain members, money and power.
 And if they can’t win this round, they will be back for another.